spang-lab/LearnMHN/doc/user_guide.rst

     opt.save_progress(steps=steps, always_new_file=always_new_file, filename=filename)

-You can also specify a callback function tah is called after each training step:
+You can also specify a callback function that is called after each training step:

 .. code-block:: python